semgrep/semgrep-docs/docs/semgrep-code/notifications.md

 Fulfill these general steps to create a repository access token:

 1. Create a repository access token in Bitbucket with **Read**, and **Write** permissions for pull requests.
-Follow the instructions in [Create a repository Access Token](https://support.atlassian.com/bitbucket-cloud/docs/create-a-repository-access-token/)
+Follow the instructions in [Create a repository Access Token](https://support.atlassian.com/bitbucket-cloud/docs/create-a-repository-access-token/) in Bitbucket documentation.
-1. Add the repository acccess as a repository variable with **Secured** option.
+1. Add the repository access token as a repository variable with the **Secured** option.

 To complete the configuration, follow the [Adding Semgrep to your Bitbucket CI pipeline for PR comments](/semgrep-code/notifications/#bitbucket-ci-pipelines-yaml-file-for-pr-comments) section.

 #### Bitbucket CI pipelines YAML file for PR comments

 :::info Prerequisite
-Finish the steps in either [Creating a workspace access token](/semgrep-code/notifications/#creating-and-adding-a-workspace-access-token) (if you have **Bitbucket Cloud Premium** plan), or [Creating a repository access token](/semgrep-code/notifications/#creating-and-adding-a-repository-access-token) before commiting the file below.
+Finish the steps in either [Creating a workspace access token](/semgrep-code/notifications/#creating-and-adding-a-workspace-access-token) (if you have **Bitbucket Cloud Premium** plan), or [Creating a repository access token](/semgrep-code/notifications/#creating-and-adding-a-repository-access-token) before committing the file below.
 :::

 Commit the following code to your `bitbucket-pipelines.yml` file: